 Professional staff participants to the action research steering group were recruited by the lead researcher for the relevance of their roles in implementing PBs, including trust, LA and third sector staff.
 The steering group was the vehicle for agreeing proposed actions, implementing changes, observing and reflecting on outcomes changes and agreeing future direction and included SH as lead researcher and five service-user and carer co-researchers.
 The group comprised 12 people including LA and trust staff, managers and a third sector representative.
 The group met approximately bi-monthly for two hours

-Methods of data collection: Focus groups were utilised to explore attitudes and produce rich data (Denscombe, 2007), and were wide ranging and loosely structured, being topic-based and focused on the research element in hand.
+Methods of data collection: Focus groups with service-users, carers and RCCOs were utilised to explore attitudes and produce rich data (Denscombe, 2007), and were wide ranging and loosely structured, being topic-based and focused on the research element in hand.
 Participants were free to raise issues and concerns and there was flexibe questioning to allow for a breadth of dialogue within the general topic generated by the question.
 Group durations were not fixed but lasted between an hour and 90 minutes.
-In addition to focus group data, analysis and interpretation was facilitated by data from steering group meeting transcripts; training sessions with practitioners and people using mental health services; reflective group meetings, emails and letters between the principal researcher and the co-researchers; and the lead researcher’s reflective diary.
+In addition to focus group data, analysis and interpretation was facilitated by data from steering group meeting transcripts; training sessions with practitioners and people using mental health services; reflective group meetings, emails and letters between the principal researcher and the service-user and carer co-researchers; and the lead researcher’s reflective diary.
 Quotes and extracts reported here are those from the focus groups as they demonstrate dynamic interaction of participants and the key themes from the study.

-Methods of data analysis: All focus groups were electronically recorded and were analysed using Kreuger and Casey’s (2009) sequential analysis process. ,Each line of transcripts was initially analysed according to the group involvedsimilar content was categorised together in relation to the broad questions asked, and so a systematic examination of similarities between cases developed concepts (Punch, 2005).
+Methods of data analysis: All focus groups were electronically recorded and were analysed using Kreuger and Casey’s (2009) sequential analysis process.
+This process took place with reference to the three different focus group participants, people using services, their carers, and the RCCOs.
+Each line of transcripts was initially analysed according to the group involved; similar content was categorised together in relation to the broad questions asked, and so a systematic examination of similarities between cases developed concepts (Punch, 2005).
+A descriptive summary of the emerging themes was subsequently constructed.
 To assure rigour, a reflexive account concerning the influence of self and its impact on the research was constructed, and following steering group meetings the lead researcher met with the co-researchers to share reflections to gain a shared understanding of the main themes (Denscombe, 2007).
 Thus, consensus in relation to data analysis was achieved through negotiations of interpretations between the lead and co-researchers.

-Ethical issues: National Research Ethics Service and local rust governance approval were obtained.
+Ethical issues: National Research Ethics Service and local trust governance approval were obtained.
 Guarantees concerning protection from harm, honesty, confidentiality, and right to withdraw were made.
 Written informed consent was secured from all.

 Findings